Troglio/troglio/README.md

 # Why Troglio is not available directly into Trello ?!

-We defended Troglio in front of Trello and received a very good attention and interest.
-However, we could not reach an agreement regarding how Troglio should evolve amongst other official Power-Ups provided that Troglio is a bit more advanced than the average Power-Up.
-Precisely, Trello found Troglio to be "too hard" for their average user base.
+We presented Troglio in front of Trello and received a very good attention and interest.
+However, we agreed upon the fact that Troglio is a bit more advanced than the average Power-Up.
+Precisely, Troglio is out of the scope of Trello's average user base.

 We do aknowledge the fact that Troglio has extensive flexibility overwhelming the average click-and-point user.
-However, apps and websites are never done without an advised technician able to read this very text and do the proper setup for its customer/fellow writer.
-After setup, Troglio is made for average user to be more than comfortable to edit its content intuitively (it's just text and images in Trello cards...).
+However, apps and websites are never done without an advised technician able to [read our docs](https://troglio.com/guide) and do the proper setup for its customer/fellow writer.
+After setup, Troglio is made for average user to be more than comfortable to edit ad organize its content intuitively (it's just text and images in Trello cards: setup makes the rest automagically).

 That being said, Troglio is not meant to be a drop-in replacement for Wordpress and other CMS, rather it is a neat way for developers to stay away from monolothic CMS and suggest customers a JAMStack-style exprience: developers do what they are good at without limits, and users edit their content free from any organizational constraints.